 As an expansion MTW agency Housing Connect will implement activities to further this mission and support the 3 statutory objectives over the course of its 20-year term of participation in the MTW program.
 At MTW designation, Housing Connect created its MTW Advisory Committee comprised of HC residents, local partner agencies, stakeholders, and HC staff.
 Meeting regularly and/or receiving feedback from this group of experts has provided a valuable forum for feedback on proposed waivers and has provided valuable insight to the potential impact and perspective of residents.
 In addition to the MTW Advisory Committee, Housing Connect has a strong and dedicated Board along with competent staff to guide and support new initiatives.
-Most important is the role of current residents; through feedback meetings and public hearings with residents and our Resident Advisory Board we will continue to seek input and suggestions to guide our successes.
+Moving forward Housing Connect has determined that a dedicated MTW Advisory Committee is not necessary and the need can be met with our current Resident Advisory Board (RAB) as well as through special and individualized meetings as well as invitations to our Public Hearing.
+Most important is the role of current residents; through feedback meetings and public hearings with residents and our RAB we will continue to seek input and suggestions to guide our successes.